This post may contain affiliate links. Please read my disclosure policy for information.

 A 9-month-old baby is not sitting still.
-He is moving around one way or the other.
+Heor she is moving around one way or the other.

-The “other way” may very well be by ordering you to carry him around to different places.
+The “other way” may very well be by ordering you to carry him/her around to different places.
 Pointing and shouting an enthusiastic “there” or some form of the word.

-Or he might not accept anything less than you holding his hands so that he can walk around.
+Or they might not accept anything less than you holding their hands so that they can walk around.

 Take care of your back!